 Electronic and nuclear motions are extremely fast and trigger many photo-induced processes’ initial steps from few tens of attosecond to few femtosecond, such as damages in RNA basis, properties in chromophores, ultrafast current in nanoscale samples and dynamics at the quantum level.
 We have pioneered the “quantum path interferometry” technique that is an in situ pump-probe method enabling capture ultra-fast charge migration with temporal accuracy down to 10 attosecond.
 Our current research aims to extend this technique to larger molecular systems and to explore condensate phase material, i.e. Periodic crystals, nanofilms and metamaterials.

 Amelle is actively involved in Laserlab EU initiative (H2020): https://www.laserlab-europe.eu/

-And she is participating to the high repetition rate Attosecond physics EU initiative at ELI-ALPS facility (H2020): http://www.eli-hu.hu/?q=en
+She is participating to the high repetition rate Attosecond Physics EU initiative at ELI-ALPS facility (H2020): http://www.eli-hu.hu/?q=en

 Orthodoxou, C., Zair, A. & Booth, G. H., 13 Jul 2021, (Accepted/In press) In: NPJ Quantum Materials.
 10 p.
 Research output: Contribution to journal › Article › peer-review

 Zair, A., 14 Aug 2020, In: Journal of Physics B-Atomic Molecular and Optical Physics.
 53, 15, 154004.
 Research output: Contribution to journal › Article › peer-review.
 DOIs: https://doi.org/10.1088/1361-6455/ab92bf